Relationship with an Addicted Child

 7. Encourage Self-Care for All Family Members

 Self-care is essential for every member of the family, not just the person with an addiction.
-Encourage activities promoting emotional and mental well-being, such as physical exercise, hobbies, and maintaining social connections outside of the addiction-related challenges.
+Encourage activities that promote emotional and mental well-being, such as physical exercise, hobbies, and maintaining social connections outside the addiction-related challenges.

 8. Avoid Enabling Behaviors